Lester Freamon: Season 4

 Freamon is now the guiding force behind the MCU, now led (at least on paper) by Lieutenant Jimmy Asher.
 The MCU continues running the wiretap on the Stanfield Organization, though Freamon is disappointed that Marlo Stanfield's lack of discipline is making the investigation too easy.
 Meanwhile, he continues to follow the Barksdale money trail, subpoenaing the financial records of State Senator Clay Davis and property developer Andy Krawczyk.

 Freamon wrongly believes that Mayor Clarence Royce would not risk interfering with a criminal investigation to help Davis and Krawczyk due to an upcoming election.
 Feeling pressure from both, Royce angrily goes to Burrell and Rawls and forces them to deal with it.
 In order to appease Royce, Rawls concludes that "proper supervision" will keep the MCU under control and prevent them from moving forward.
 He installs a new commander, Lieutenant Charles Marimow, who immediately butts heads with Freamon by attempting to bring down the wiretap.
 Freamon is sent to Rawls, who subtly threatens Greggs and Sydnor if Freamon goes to a judge to keep the wiretap running.
 Freamon concedes, but refuses to work under Marimow.

 Out of respect for his shrewd investigative tactics, Rawls transfers Freamon back to Homicide, where Bunk has been investigating the murder of Stanfield drug dealer Fruit and the disappearance of suspect Curtis "Lex" Anderson.
 They both recognize that Stanfield likely had Lex killed in retribution, but are unable to find the body, which has been sealed up in a vacant row house.
 Freamon further observes that Stanfield is not tied to any murders since the Barksdale gang war ended, and begins to scour Baltimore for any trace of the bodies he knows must be hidden somewhere.

 Herc unwittingly provides Freamon with a key clue in the form of a nail gun he noticed when he pulled over Chris Partlow and Snoop.
 Pryzbylewski, now a teacher, provides second-hand information through one of his students, Randy Wagstaff, who knows where Lex was killed.
-While checking abandoned row houses in that immediate area, Freamon notices that one of the doors was nailed in while the others were screwed shut, and realizes that Lex's body must be inside.
-He further concludes that the Stanfield Organization is leaving bodies in row houses all throughout Baltimore.
-With the nails identifying which houses are doubling as tombs, more than twenty bodies are found.
-Daniels, now a colonel gaining political traction, allows Freamon to assemble his team to begin investigating Stanfield again.
+While checking abandoned row houses in that immediate area, Freamon notices that one door was nailed shut while the others were screwed, and realizes Lex's body must be inside.
+He further concludes that the Stanfield Organization is leaving bodies in row houses throughout Baltimore.
+With the nails identifying which houses double as tombs, more than twenty bodies are found.
+Daniels, now a colonel gaining political traction, allows Freamon to assemble his team to investigate Stanfield again.